sony-mathew/algorithms-data-structures-implementations/README.md

 # Implementations of some algorithms and data strutures

 ## Motivation
-To satisfy my long term quest to learn algos and ds as well as to fight the inferiority complex of taking Electronics major for graduation.
+To satisfy my long term quest to learn algos and ds as well as to fight the inferiority complex infront of cs grads as I had taken electronics & communication major for graduation.

 ## What's in it?